masahiro-999/core_mp135/README.md

 ## Boot Jumpers

-The boot jumpers on the OSD32mp1-brk board should be set like this to boot from sdcard.
-(usb connector to the right of the switch)
+The boot jumpers on the OSD32MP1-BRK board should be set like this to boot from Micro SDCard.
+Orient the board so that the USB connector is to the right of the switch.

 |label| | |
 |-----|-|-|